gestalt-config/gestalt/README.md

 Gestalt will automatically decode and provide the value in the type you requested.

-### Retrieving complex objects
+## Retrieving Complex Objects

-To get a complex object you need to pass in the class for gestalt to return.
-Gestalt will automatically use reflection to create the object, determine all the fields in the class requested, then lookup the values in the configurations to inject into the object.
-It will attempt to use the setter fields first then fallback to directly setting the fields.
+To retrieve a complex object, you need to pass in the class for Gestalt to return.
+Gestalt will automatically use reflection to create the object, determine all the fields in the requested class, and then lookup the values in the configurations to inject into the object.
+It will attempt to use the setter fields first, then fallback to directly setting the fields.

+There are two configuration options that allow you to control when errors are thrown when decoding complex objects.

+### `treatMissingValuesAsErrors`

+Treat missing field values in an object, proxy, record, or data object as errors.
+This will cause the API to either throw errors or return an empty optional.

+- If this is `true`, any time a value that is not discretionary is missing, it will fail and throw an exception.
+- If this is `false`, a missing value will be returned as `null` or the default initialization. `Null` for objects and `0` for primitives.

+### `treatMissingDiscretionaryValuesAsErrors`

+Treat missing discretionary values (optional, fields with defaults, fields with default annotations) in an object, proxy, record, or data object as errors.

+- If this is `false`, you will be able to get the configuration with default values or an empty Optional.
+- If this is `true`, if a field is missing and would have had a default, it will fail and throw an exception.

 ```java
 HttpPool pool = gestalt.getConfig("http.pool", HttpPool.class);